-- Course coordinators have advanced first aid training and know the MVI emergency protocols, including those for COVID -19. - The course coordinator must be fully vaccinated and will have a COVID-19 test before receiving the group.
-Should the test result be positive, MVI will provide an alternate coordinator. - The coordinator will go over the protocols in the program orientation, every morning, and before activities. - The coordinator will require all participants to comply with all MVI GLOBAL REGULATIONS and relevant Costa Rican government guidelines, always leading by example. - The course coordinator will have a first aid kit with extra alcohol gel, liquid hand soap, disposable face masks, along with the regular first aid supplies. - The course coordinator will be the contact person in the case of a participant presenting COVID-19 symptoms and will immediately activate the MVI emergency response team. - When not lodging with the group, coordinators will have no unmasked contact with the group.
+- Course coordinators have advanced first aid training and know the MVI emergency protocols, including those for COVID -19. - The course coordinator will have a COVID-19 test before receiving the group.
+Should the test result be positive, MVI will provide an alternate coordinator. - The coordinator will go over the protocols in the program orientation, every morning, and before activities. - The coordinator will require all participants to comply with all MVI GLOBAL REGULATIONS and relevant Costa Rican government guidelines, always leading by example. - The course coordinator will have a first aid kit with extra alcohol gel, liquid hand soap, disposable face masks, along with the regular first aid supplies. - The course coordinator will be the contact person in the case of a participant presenting COVID-19 symptoms and will immediately activate the MVI emergency response team.

+When not lodging with the group, unvaccinated coordinators will have no unmasked contact with the group.
 By going home, the coordinator leaves the group social bubble, and therefore must be masked at all times with the group.
-The sending institution may choose to modify this requirement.
+In the case of a fully vaccinated group of participants, the sending institution may choose to modify this requirement.